openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -08

-   * reworked use of OAuth 2.0scopes to be more flexible for implementers
+   * reworked use of OAuth 2.0 scopes to be more flexible for implementers
    * added text on scope related error handling
    * changed media type of a Credential Request to application/json from application/x-www-form-urlencoded